cguttweb/nuxt-portfolio-blog/content/posts/javascript-objects.md

 ### Checking Properties

-To check if an object has a specific property you can use the `hasOwnProperty('propname')` method this will return a boolean based on the outcome of this check against property e.g.
+To check if an object has a specific property you can use
+- `hasOwnProperty('propname')` method this will return a boolean based on the outcome of this check against property e.g.

 ```javascript
 let myTeam {